ralna/GALAHAD/doc/Julia/rst-dir/struct_scu_inform_type.rst

 	Int32 inertia[3]

-the inertia of :math:`S` when the extended matrix is symmetric.
-Specifically, inertia(i), i=0,1,2 give the number of positive, negative and zero eigenvalues of :math:`S` respectively.
+the inertia of $S$ when the extended matrix is symmetric.
+Specifically, inertia(i), i=0,1,2 give the number of positive, negative and zero eigenvalues of $S$ respectively.